 In a city known for careful choreographed weirdness, Tiki Ti is the real, weird deal.
 This cash-only roadside hut seats only a handful of people at a time, but oh how lucky those folks are.
-Drinks that are named after patrons, an alcohol-to-mixer ratio that is off the charts, and if you order the right drink, a song will be sung in your honor.
+Drinks are named after patrons, the alcohol-to-mixer ratio is off the charts, and if you order the right drink, a song will be sung in your honor.
 In which case, grab the Toro (the ever-present mini mechanical bull), and prepare yourself for a show.

 You can say you came for the drinks.
 Or you can say you came for the food.
 But let’s face it, you came for Marty and Elayne, the jazz duo providing the entertainment here for the past 34 years.
 Nothing feels more Old Hollywood than a drink at this landmark.

 If you’re in hot pursuit of the bar absolutely everybody is at right now, head to The Friend.
 The pastel-colored bar on Hyperion is a madhouse on the weekends, but come midweek and things cool off considerably.
 The aesthetic falls somewhere between neighborhood drinking hole and a Gilmore Girls soundstage, but it oddly works.
 The cocktails are good, there’s a requisite pinball machine, and if you get hungry, there’s a solid snacks menu as too.
 Get there early if you want to snag a table - otherwise you will definitely be standing.